 From Zion, take the road through the tunnel and out of the park onto scenic Highway 12 for one of the best drives of your life – seriously!
 Leave some time to stop at the scenic overlooks and parks like Bryce and Grand Staircase-Escalante National Monument because they are more than worth stopping off at.

-I spent about 4 days hiking and camping around this area, and it’s one of my favorites of the whole trip.
+If national park crowds are not your thing, hiking and camping around this area is a great alternative, and it’s one of my favorites of the whole trip.

 7. Grand Staircase-Escalante National Monument

 I can’t say enough good things about the Grand Staircase-Escalante.
 It’s an area of over 1 million acres of protected land that has so many adventures inside of it that it would take a lifetime to scratch the surface.

 The biggest differences between this area and the national parks is most of the trails in the Grand Staircase-Escalante will be accessed via dirt roads, some of which will be 4×4 only.
 There will rarely be services, like running water, paved trails, bathrooms, and electric hookups.
 The benefit is almost no crowds, free camping in the wilderness, and natural areas that are no less impressive.